nex3/marmalade/doc/api.7.md

 Gets the package object for a given package, including *all* versions of that package. `package` should be the name of the package.
-If you only need a single version, `/v1/packages/:package/:version` is a better choice.
+If you only need a single version, `/v1/packages/:package/:version` or `/v1/packages/:package/latest` is a better choice.

 The response will have a 404 status if the package doesn't exist.